abuturabofficial/archived.dotfiles.old/kde/README.md

 ## Note: Added a global rule for Borderess Window frame as well.

 # KDE Custom KeyBoard Shorcuts:
-Added handful of custom shorcuts as well as have some default ones as well.
+Added handful of [Custom Shorcuts](https://github.com/sajiddotm/GNU-Linux/blob/main/kde/ShortCuts.kksrc) as well as have some default ones as well.